selimslab/selimslab.github.io/_NOTES/social-sciences/psychology/cognitive-biases/cognitive-biases.md

 20. I generally like to be consistent, to keep commitments

-21. I fear and respect what I don’t know.
+21. I fear and respect what I don't know.

 22. I like to fill in the blanks